caglartoklu/instantarchive/README.markdown

 # License

-InstantBackup is licensed with MIT.
+InstantArchive is licensed with MIT.
 See the [LICENSE](LICENSE.txt) file.

 For 7-Zip, most of the source code is under the GNU LGPL license.